“Human voice is the most beautiful instrument of all, but it is the most difficult to play” – Richard Strauss.

 - Efficient usage of the tongue for correct pronunciation.

-- Exercising regularly to maintain fitness and developing the ability to hold onto a swara or phrase for longer duration without shaking it.
+- Exercising regularly to maintain fitness and developing the ability to hold onto a swara or phrase for a longer duration without shaking it.

 - Open and free voice production is suitable for effective rendition and for the music to touch the heart of the listener.